JerrySvarc/JerrySvarc/README.md

-- 👋 Hi, I’m @JerrySvarc
+- 👋 Hi, I’m @JerrySvarc, an udergrad studying at Charles University in Prague
-- 🌱 I’m currently learning c++ and c.
+- 🌱 I’m a fan of .NET

 - 📫 [My website](https://jerrysvarc.xyz)